 VIN: E54S001001 – E54S004640

-- New floor-mounted, close-ration “stick” shift provides the split-second up- and down-shifting gear control demanded by the pros.
+- The new floor-mounted, close-ration “stick” shift provides the split-second up- and down-shifting gear control demanded by the pros.

 - New high-compression cylinder heads on Corvette’s 225 hp Turbo-fire special V8 engine up compression ratio to 9.25:1.